redis/docs/content/operate/kubernetes/architecture/_index.md

 ## RedisEnterpriseCluster REC

 A Redis Enterprise cluster is a set of Redis Enterprise nodes pooling resources.
 Each node is capable of running multiple Redis instances (shards).

+{{< image filename="/images/k8s/k8s-node-arch.png">}}

 A Redis cluster is created an managed by the RedisEnterpriseCluster (REC) custom resource.
-Changes to the REC YAML configuration prompt the operator to make changes to the cluster.
+Changes to the REC YAML configuration prompt the operator to make changes to the cluster.The REC is required for both standard databases (REDB) and Active-Active databases (REAADB).

-{{< image filename="/images/k8s/k8s-node-arch.png">}}

-The REC is required for both standard databases (REDB) and Active-Active databases (REAADB).
+See the [RedisEnterpriseCluster (REC) API Reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_cluster_api">}}) for a full list of fields and settings.

 ## RedisEnterpriseDatabase REDB

 A Redis Enterprise database is a logical entity that manages your entire dataset across multiple Redis instances (shards).
 A Redis instance is a single-threaded database process (commonly referred to as a shard).

-Redis databases are created and managed by the RedisEnterpriseDatabase (REDB)custom resource.
+Redis databases are created and managed by the RedisEnterpriseDatabase (REDB) custom resource.
 Changes to the REDB YAML configuration file prompt the operator to make changes to the database.
 See the [RedisEnterpriseDatabase (REDB) API Reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_database_api">}}) for a full list of fields and settings.

 A database can be managed by an operator in the same namespace, or a different namespace.
 See []"Flexible deployment"]({{<relref "/operate/kubernetes/architecture/deployment-options">}}) options and []"Manage databases in multiple namespaces"]({{<relref "/operate/kubernetes/re-clusters/multi-namespace">}}) for more information.

 ## Active-Active databases

-### RedisEnterpriseRemoteCluster RERC
+## RedisEnterpriseRemoteCluster RERC

-### RedisEnterpriseActiveActiveDatabase REAADB
+## RedisEnterpriseActiveActiveDatabase REAADB

 ## Services Rigger